 With these trends as guiding principles, the science and technology workplace of today is transforming into an environment that actively attracts, motivates, and retains top scientists.
 The most successful workplaces capture and reflect the innovative mindset of the scientific elite while promoting a strong social community.
 In an effectively-designed, amenity-rich facility, this balance creates an invaluable differentiator in the race for scientific talent.

-Chris Small, PE, LEED AP, is a principal with Clark Nexsen and the leader of our Science + Technology practice.
+Chris Small, PE, LEED AP, joined Clark Nexsen in 2005 and contributed to the growth of our Science + Technology practice.
 He presented “How to Attract, Motivate, and Retain Top Scientists” at the 2018 Lab Design Conference, which highlighted the innovative amenity features that appeal to researchers and scientists and that companies can use to transform their culture.
-To learn more or to speak with Chris, please call 919.828.1876 or email email@example.com.
+Chris left Clark Nexsen in 2019 for other opportunities.